The Atlantic Council is seeking a dynamic intellectual entrepreneur to serve as Director of the Warsaw Office.

 About the Program

-The Atlantic Council’s Future Europe Initiative is premised on the belief that the United States has an enormous strategic stake in Europe’s future, the resilience and strength of the EU in a coherent and cohesive Atlantic community.
+The Atlantic Council’s Europe Center is premised on the belief that the United States has an enormous strategic stake in Europe’s future, the resilience and strength of the EU in a coherent and cohesive Atlantic community.
 Vision, leadership, and sustainable strategies are needed to protect and bolster this unique partnership as a force for good in the world.

 The program aims to:

 - Restore transatlantic leadership in the global economy and bolster the economic foundation of the transatlantic community’s international strength by advancing growth, innovation, and competition policies;

 - Build a Europe, whole, free, and at peace, by reforming and restoring trust in a reformed European project, confronting backsliding, integrating the peripheries, and confronting Russian aggression;